lammps/lammps/doc/src/pair_resquared.rst

 :ref:`(Everaers) <Everaers3>`, :ref:`(Babadi) <Babadi>` between pairs of
 ellipsoidal and/or spherical Lennard-Jones particles.
-For ellipsoidal interactions, the potential considers the ellipsoid as being comprised of small spheres of size sigma.
-LJ particles are a single sphere of size sigma.
+For ellipsoidal interactions, the potential considers the ellipsoid as being comprised of small spheres of size :math:`\sigma`.
+LJ particles are a single sphere of size :math:`\sigma`.
 The distinction is made to allow the pair style to make efficient calculations of ellipsoid/solvent interactions.

 Details for the equations used are given in the references below and